cmu-sei/juneberry/docs/overview.md

         <experiment-name>
             config.json
             ... generated PyDoit files and outputs such as logs or trained models ARE PLACED here ...
-    <workspace package> - [OPTIONAL] Python code goes here and should be available for import
+    <workspace package> - (Optional) Python code goes here and should be available for import
         <subpackage>
+    setup.py - (Optional) Needed if ther

 <DATA_ROOT>/
     ... store your input data for models in this directory ...
 ```

+In most cases, each workspace will have some python code for defining the model, and perhaps transforms
+or other plugins.
+In those situations, the workspace should have a package and corresponding setup.py file.

 Most Juneberry commands will assume the current working directory is the workspace.
 However, the workspace
 directory path can be set via the `-w` command line switch or the `JUNEBERRY_WORKSPACE` environment